xiaofeng94/BeDDE-for-defogging/README.md

 3. Run `assess_IQA_metric.m`

 It will take a while.
-After that, you will see the performance of our VI on foggy groups.
-You may modify the variables to test on defogged groups or assess other metrics.
+After that, you will see the performance of our VI on hazy groups.
+You may modify the variables to test on dehazed groups or assess other metrics.

-## Test your own defogging method on BeDDE
+## Test your own dehazing method on BeDDE

 1. Create a folder named after your method in each city folder of BeDDE.
 Put the images results of each city to the corresponding folder you just created.
-Name all the defogged images after their original foggy images or make sure the name of a defogged image starts with the name of its original foggy image.
+Name all the dehazed images after their original hazy images or make sure the name of a dehazed image starts with the name of its original hazy image.

 2. Set the variable `method_name` in `eval_defog_method.m` to the name of your method folder in each city folder.

 3. Set the variable `eval_method` to `VI`, `RI`, `VSI` or other metrics and run the script to get the corresponding score of your method on BeDDE.

-# Defogging methods
+# Dehazing methods
-The selected 10 defogging methods are
+The selected 10 dehazing methods are
 Fast Visibility Restoration (FVR),
 Dark Channel Prior (DCP),
 Bayesian Defogging (BayD),